 Research Introduction

-Welcome to the Department of Surgery's research website.
-Faculty, fellows, and residents in our department participate in a wide variety of research spread across ten major focus areas, or "cores:" gastrointestinal physiology and metabolism; transplantation; injury, burn, and inflammation; cancer; reperfusion; simulation and education; vascular biology; pharmaceutical and device trials; and health services.
-We operate research facilities at University of Washington Medical Center, Harborview Medical Center, South Lake Union, Seattle Children's Hospital, and the Veterans Affairs Puget Sound Health Care System.
+Welcome to the Division of Research, housed within the Department of Surgery at UW Medicine.
+Faculty, fellows, and residents in our department participate in a wide variety of research across ten major focus areas: gastrointestinal physiology and metabolism; transplantation; injury, burn, and inflammation; cancer; reperfusion; simulation and education; vascular biology; pharmaceutical and device trials; and health services.

-Dr. Douglas E. Wood
+Portrait photo of Dr. Douglas Wood

 Douglas E. Wood, MD,

-FACS, FRCSEd (ad hom)
+FACS, FRCSEd

 The Henry N. Harkins